 Which is the Best Way to Store Chocolate?

-With proper storage, you can significantly extend the shelf life of chocolate.
+With proper ways of storing chocolate, you can significantly extend the shelf life of every chocolate.
 Especially if it is of good quality with a high cocoa content.
 This way, you can use it long after it expires.
-Here’s how to help keep your favorite treat stable.
+Here’s the sweet truth on how to help keep your favorite treat stable.

 Tip 1: Keep it away from the sun